mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
-Version 4.9.5.0: Some fuel calculation fixes; reduced likelihood of yellow flag warnings for cars that have already quit to pits; some internal fixes; iRacing - fixed issues with opening lap data
+Version 4.9.5.0: Some fuel calculation fixes; reduced likelihood of yellow flag warnings for cars that have already quit to pits; added fuel-window messge in races which have no mandatory stop but will need a single fuel stop; some internal fixes; iRacing - fixed issues with opening lap data

 Version 4.9.4.9: Added alarm clock function - say 'set alarm at twenty oh five', for example or preset it in properties "Alarm time(s).
 "Enable alarm clock voice commands" must be enabled before the alarm clock voice commands works; alternate sound pack internal rework; mark abandoned laps as invalid; more ghost detection improvements; R3E - removed 'confirm penalty' macro as this is no longer needed and can cause issues; reworked fuel-to-end reserve calculation - you can now specify a number of laps worth of additional fuel to add as a reserve when fuelling to the end of the race.
 The 'Additional fuel to add to finish the race (number of laps worth)' property can be a whole or fractional number of laps; various bug fixes